Step 2: Review Locations - International Exchange Programs

 Both the GE3 and Tandon Exchange Partners function in the same capacity; students will need to review course offerings at the schools they are interested in and submit their application through the Tandon Study Abroad Portal.
 Upon the successful review of your application, students will be sent individualized instructions on how to then apply directly to their school of choice.

-To start exploring your options, we suggest beginning with our Tandon Exchange Partner Database
+To start exploring your options, view the Tandon Exchange Partner Database

 - Students must have completed at least their first year of study and have a 3.0 GPA to apply